Kennedi Brown has written fiction under a pen name for years now. She plays the ukulele and writes songs no one will ever hear (hopefully).

-I love how upbeat and swing-y this song sounds.
-Hell puts me in mind of a zombie flapper girl, an aesthetic I totally dig.
+I love how upbeat and swingy this song sounds.
+"Hell" puts me in mind of a zombie flapper girl, an aesthetic I totally dig.
 I get such a vaudeville vibe from it, making it perfect for the uke.
-Plus there's only two chords, and they're easy ones!
+Plus there are only two chords, and they're easy ones!

 Yeah, I promise I’ll never call it that again if you never remind me that I did in the first place.

 Not that grimdark songs that sound a bit goofy on the ukulele can’t be great.
 One of the best things about this great little instrument of ours is that sometimes it can surprise us when we play a song that seems ill-suited to its tone.

 You may not be familiar with Zwan's acoustic cover of this Nine Inch Nails Halloween Party classic, but if you’ll give it a listen I think it’s great inspiration for covering the song yourself on a ukulele.
 There are more chords throughout the solos, but I consider playing that part optional unless you really just want to jam out.
 If that's the case, the chords in the solo bars aren't hard, either.